QuanTUK/QC-Education-Package/README.md

 sim.show()
 ```

+## new updates

+The DCN visualization now works for more than three qubits.
+We also added the Dimensional Bloch Sphere notation.
+In the next couple of weeks, some more usages will be discussed in this repository, to update this into a DigiQ module.

-For more examples and some interesting insights into the new DCN visualzation we invite You to try the examples provided in the [DCN_Examples](https://github.com/QuanTUK/DCN_examples) Repositroy.
+For more examples and some interesting insights into the new DCN visualzation we invite You to try the examples provided in the [DCN_Examples](https://github.com/QuanTUK/DCN_examples) Repository.